Question with 2 notes

 Question with 5 notes

-Anonymous asked: I'm currently looking for my first real job.
+Anonymous said: I'm currently looking for my first real job.
 As much as I need one, the idea of being interviewed is terrifying and I'm always a bit relieved when I don't get an answer back from a place I apply to.
 Am I weird?

 It is not weird to be nervous about job interviews but it is something you you need to find a way to do if you want to get a job and leave your parents’ house.
 I guess if you do not need the money it is okay to feel relieved when you don’t get an interview, because the stress of not having a job is less than the stress of talking to a stranger but I would work to find a away to do successful job interviews since you will have to do one in the future and your livelihood will be on the line.